askusay/gro_to_desmond/README.md

 # gro_to_desmond
 A basic converter from the gromacs topology format to desmond CMS

+*THIS TOOL IS ONLY INTENDED FOR CREATING BASIC DESMOND CMS FILES AND NOT FORCEFIELD PARAMETER CONVERSION*

 ### Installation:
 Install modified parmed from: https://github.com/askusay/ParmEd